entur/abt-gha-public/README.md

     * Increment version based on incrementing latest previous release
       * Add __[patch]__, __[minor]__ or __[major]__ to commit message to control increment (patch is the default)
     * Publish artifacts to Maven Central (Sonatype)
-    * Creates and commits tag
+    * Adds tag
-  * [maven-open-source-release-current-tag-to-maven-central](.github/workflows/maven-open-source-release-current-tag-to-maven-central.yml) __Note: this job can leak secrets if run on untrusted code__
+  * [maven-open-source-release-tag-to-maven-central](.github/workflows/maven-open-source-release-tag-to-maven-central.yml) __Note: this job can leak secrets if run on untrusted code__
-    * Extracts version from the current tag
+    * Extracts version from the current tag, or from an input parameter.
     * Publish artifacts to Maven Central (Sonatype)

-#### Dry-run
+#### Maven dry-run
 Upload to Maven central without close/releasing staging repo: Set `autoReleaseAfterClose` to `false` in `nexus-staging-maven-plugin` configuration.

 ### Gradle